yard

 Neem oil looks simple on the shelf, but using it wrong can burn leaves, miss pests, or leave a greasy mess.
 Here is the plan: mixing, timing, and spraying so you control bugs instead of stressing plants.
 We will cover houseplants like trailing pothos vines, outdoor beds, vegetables, and shrubs.

 You will learn exact dilution ratios, when neem works and when it does not, and how to keep bees and other helpers safe.
-By the end, you can treat spider mites on large-leafed monstera, aphids on garden roses, or fungus gnats in potting soil with confidence.
+After one careful pass, you should be able to treat spider mites on large-leafed monstera with confidence.
+The same routine works for aphids on garden rose leaves.
+It also helps with fungus gnats in potting soil.

 scienceWhat Neem Oil Actually Does (And Does Not)